-Impairment - The Company evaluates its RMBS on a quarterly basis to assess whether a decline in the fair value below the amortized cost basis is an other-than-temporary impairment ("OTTI").
-The presence of OTTI is based upon a fair value decline below a security's amortized cost basis and a corresponding adverse change in expected cash flows due to credit related factors as well as non-credit factors, such as changes in interest rates and market spreads.
-Impairment is considered other-than-temporary if the Company (i) intends to sell the security, (ii) will more likely than not be required to sell the security before recovering its cost basis, or (iii) does not expect to recover the security's entire amortized cost basis, even if the Company does not intend to sell the security, or the Company believes it is more likely than not that it will be required to sell the security before recovering its cost basis.
-Under these scenarios, the impairment is other-than-temporary and the full amount of impairment is recognized currently in earnings and the cost basis of the security is adjusted.
-However, if the Company does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the OTTI is separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit component.
-Only the estimated credit loss amount is recognized currently in earnings, with the remainder of the loss recognized in accumulated other comprehensive income (loss).
-The difference between the new amortized cost basis and the cash flows expected to be collected is accreted into interest income in accordance with the effective interest method.
-OTTI has been classified within 'Realized gain (loss) on RMBS, net' on the consolidated statements of income (loss).
-The Company did not record any OTTI charges during the three-month periods ended March 31, 2019 or March 31, 2018.
+Impairment - The Company evaluates its RMBS on a quarterly basis to assess whether a decline in the fair value below the amortized cost basis should be recognized in earnings or other comprehensive income.
+The presence of an impairment is based upon a fair value decline below a security's amortized cost basis and a corresponding adverse change in expected cash flows due to credit related factors as well as non-credit factors, such as changes in interest rates and market spreads.
+A security is considered to be impaired if the Company (i) intends to sell the security, (ii) will more likely than not be required to sell the security before recovering its cost basis, or (iii) does not expect to recover the security's entire amortized cost basis, even if the Company does not intend to sell the security, or the Company believes it is more likely than not that it will be required to sell the security before recovering its cost basis.
+Under these scenarios, the full amount of impairment is recognized currently in earnings and the cost basis of the security is adjusted.
+However, if the Company does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the impairment is separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit component.
+Credit related impairment is recognized as an allowance on the balance sheet with a corresponding adjustment to earnings, with the remainder of the loss recognized in accumulated other comprehensive income (loss).
+The allowance for credit loss as well as adjustment to earnings can be reversed for subsequent changes in the estimate of expected credit loss.
+Impairment has been classified within "Realized loss on RMBS, available-for-sale, net" on the interim consolidated statements of loss.
+For further discussion of impairment, see Note 4.